 Piercing and sucking damage

-Galls are an abnormal growth on the plant caused by a hormone-like chemical emitted by certain insects.
+Galls are abnormal growth on the plant caused by a hormone-like chemical emitted by certain insects.
 This growth is usually not harmful but makes gardeners nervous.

 Organic pest control and management

-- Prevent any damage by providing the right growing environment.
+- Prevent any damage by providing the proper growing environment.
 Start by planting healthy plants in well-balanced soil.
 Use proper spacing and avoid overcrowding your growing beds.
 Always use clean tools to stop the spread of any problem.

 - Identify the damage to find its cause.

 - Decide on the action plan by determining the amount of damage if it is severe enough to take action.

 - Treat your plants as soon as you notice the problem to stop the spread and to be able to use mild organic solutions since harsh chemicals should be the last resort.